 This makes us look into four kinds of innovation:

-In basic research, according to the Innovation Matrix, both the problem and the domain where the problem needs to be solved are not well defined.
+According to the Innovation Matrix, the problem and the domain where the problem needs to be solved are not well defined in basic research.

 From technological innovation to business model innovation

 The PC, then the Internet, and all the platforms born on top of it enabled technological innovation to become ubiquitous.

 Companies that didn’t exist at the turn of the century became the tech giants we know today.

 As we’ll see throughout the guide, this is a misconception.